Phoenix Wilson

 about

-Phoenix Wilson is a third-year EECS transfer student at UC Berkeley with an emphasis in Machine Learning.
+Phoenix Wilson is a fourth-year EECS + Math transfer student at UC Berkeley interested in interpretability and formalisms of ML.

 As an MLE intern at Esperanto Technologies, he utilized synthetic instruction tuning to train an LLM to perform classification on AI generated artwork.
 Subsequently, he conducted a literature review on Kolmogorov-Arnold Networks (KANs), a robust alternative to conventional MLP architecture.